Hindi Place Names

 English form of Fijian Viti, of unknown meaning, the name of the largest island (called Viti Levu meaning "great Viti") of the archipelago.
 The change from Viti to Fiji is reportedly explained by the fact that the British (on an 18th-century expedition of James Cook) first heard it pronounced this way by the neighbouring Tongans.

-Gvatemala ग्वाटेमाला (Country) Russian, Bulgarian, Croatian, Serbian, Macedonian, Bosnian, Slovene, Icelandic, Latvian, Lithuanian, Kazakh, Kyrgyz, Uzbek, Tajik, Georgian, Indian, Hindi
+Gvatemala ग्वाटेमाला (Country) Russian, Bulgarian, Croatian, Serbian, Macedonian, Bosnian, Slovene, Icelandic, Latvian, Lithuanian, Kazakh, Kyrgyz, Uzbek, Tajik, Georgian, Hindi

 Form of Guatemala in several languages.

-Hindustan हिन्दुस्तान (Country) Indian, Hindi, Urdu, English (Archaic)
+Hindustan हिन्दुस्तान (Country) Hindi, Urdu, English (Archaic)

 Alternate name for India, of Persian origin.

-Iran ईरान (Country) Persian, Arabic, English, French, Italian, German, Dutch, Swedish, Norwegian, Danish, Finnish, Romanian, Russian, Ukrainian, Polish, Slovene, Croatian, Serbian, Bosnian, Bulgarian, Macedonian, Greek, Hebrew, Kazakh, Kyrgyz, Urdu, Indian, Hindi, Indonesian, Malay, Burmese, Filipino, Thai, Tagalog, Japanese, Korean, Mongolian
+Iran ईरान (Country) Persian, Arabic, English, French, Italian, German, Dutch, Swedish, Norwegian, Danish, Finnish, Romanian, Russian, Ukrainian, Polish, Slovene, Croatian, Serbian, Bosnian, Bulgarian, Macedonian, Greek, Hebrew, Kazakh, Kyrgyz, Urdu, Hindi, Indonesian, Malay, Burmese, Thai, Tagalog, Japanese, Korean, Mongolian

 Derived from Middle Persian Eran, related to Old Iranian Arya meaning "Iranian, Aryan".
 This is the name of a country in western Asia, formerly called Persia in the West.

-Jakarta जकार्ता (Settlement) Indonesian, Malay, Javanese, Acehnese, Balinese, Minangkabau, Sundanese, English, German, French, Dutch, Danish, Norwegian, Swedish, Finnish, Arabic, Indian, Hindi
+Jakarta जकार्ता (Settlement) Indonesian, Malay, Javanese, Acehnese, Balinese, Minangkabau, Sundanese, English, German, French, Dutch, Danish, Norwegian, Swedish, Finnish, Arabic, Hindi

-From Sanskrit जयकर्ता (Jayakarta) meaning "victory accomplished", from जय (jaya) meaning "victory, conquest" and कृत (krta) meaning "done, accomplished".
+From Sanskrit जयकर्ता (Jayakartā) meaning "victory accomplished", from जय (jaya) meaning "victory, conquest" and कृत (kṛta) meaning "done, accomplished".
 This is the name of the capital city of Indonesia.
 It was known as Batavia during the colonial (Dutch) era.

 From Portuguese Japão, which was derived from a Malay form of Riben, the Chinese reading of Nippon.

-Kailash कैलाश (Mountain) Indian, Hindi, Marathi
+Kailash कैलाश (Mountain) Hindi, Marathi

-Possibly from Sanskrit केलास (kelas) meaning "crystal".
+Probably derived from Sanskrit केलास (kelāsa) meaning "crystal".
 This is the name of a mountain in the Himalayas that is believed to be the paradise of the Hindu god Shiva.

-Kashi काशी (Settlement) Indian, Hindi, Telugu, Tamil, Sanskrit
+Kashi काशी (Settlement) Hindi, Telugu, Tamil, Sanskrit

-From Sanskrit काशि (kashi) meaning "shining".
+From Sanskrit काशि (kāśi) meaning "shining".
 This is the name of a holy city in India, also called Varanasi.

-Koriya कोरिया (Country) Indian, Hindi, Burmese
+Koriya कोरिया (Country) Hindi, Burmese

 Hindi and Burmese form of Korea.